 Zara takes a more reactive approach to developing its products.
 Rather than attempting to be a trendsetter, Zara is more of a trend-finder: Their team looks into what’s hot (and what’s not) at any given moment in time, then works quickly to create clothing that fits the current style of the time.

 It’s not so much that simply Zara copies the success of other clothing and fashion brands (although the company admits that is a part of its operational methods).
-The retailer intentionally focuses on listening and paying attention to its customers – and works diligently to provide the products their desires as quickly as humanly possible.
+The retailer intentionally focuses on listening and paying attention to its customers – and works diligently to provide the products they desire as quickly as humanly possible.

 Zara collects this data in several ways, such as: